As a long-time preschool teacher, Ms. Meyers knows how to calm and comfort young children during stressful times and traumatic events.

 This video shows a lot of options that are available when creating collages with little ones.

-Nothing will bring more peace to a preschooler during this stressful period than cuddling with a parent while listening to a story.
-This is the ideal time to bolster the connection between books and feelings of love, warmth, and comfort.
+Nothing will bring more peace to a preschooler during a stressful period than cuddling with a parent while listening to a story.
+It's the ideal time to bolster the connection between books and feelings of love, warmth, and comfort.
 This is far more effective and developmentally appropriate for young children than flashcards, workbooks, and computer programs.
 There is no better way to promote literacy skills in preschoolers than reading aloud to them.

 Unlike teachers with 20 plus youngsters, parents can focus on just one.
 Therefore, they have the ability to link the book to their kiddo's own unique life experiences.
 They can pause to discuss what's happening in the story, check if their youngster is understanding the plot, and ask questions about the characters.